Cross-Dock Door Design under Uncertainty: A two-stage DRO-based lower- and upper-bounding scheme: The CDDP-DRO risk-averse model and its Scenario Cluster Decomposition

-It is worthy to remark that there is a high computational complexity in the special structure of models LIP-RN and LIP-SD.
-Additionally, the structure of the submodels CDAP that are embedded in the second stage constraint system has also a high complexity for each scenario in the ambiguity set members, once the first stage variables are fixed.
-The decomposition approach considers the constructive matheuristic that we have recently introduced in \cite{cddp-ts24}.
+It is worth remarking that there is a high computational complexity derived from the special structure of models LIP-RN \eqref{LIP-RN} and LIP-ORA \eqref{LIP-ORA}.
+Additionally, the scenario submodels \eqref{RN-cdap} and their ‘extended’ counterparts \eqref{ORA-cdap} exhibit high complexity for each scenario in the ambiguity set once the first-stage variables are fixed.
+Consequently, the second stage of the proposed \textit{min-max} scheme incorporates the recently developed ad hoc constructive matheuristic introduced in \cite{cdap24}.

-Appendix B in the supplementary file presents a Lagrangean Decomposition (LD) of models LIP-RN \eqref{LIP-RN} and LIP-SD \eqref{LIP-SD} as a scheme that dualizes some constraints and Lagrangean relaxes some others.
-Moreover, the solving of CDDP-DRO is so-complex that any LD decomposition iteration can require high computational effort, see also \cite{cdap24}.
-On the other hand, the weak LD lower bound increasing does not pay the effort.
-It is mainly due to the inefficient Lagrangean updating scheme to deal with CDDP, even when it is based on the state-of-the-art schemes that are referenced in the appendix.
+As a matter of fact, any iterative scheme for the CDDP problem solving where a set of scenario-related submodels are to be considered, can not pay the effort.
+Observe that those models should have, \textit{at each iteration}, a scenario cluster (or a scenario itself)-related CDDP type of constraint system jointly with a risk-averse one.
+Its solving is a very difficult task as it can be deduced from the results of the computational experiment that is reported in this work, where the proposed non-iterative procedure is considered.
+As an example, let the Lagrangean Decomposition (LD) of model CDAP, a non-DRO subset of CDDP that is considered in \cite{cdap24}.
+Its problem-solving process is so complex that any LD iteration does require a high computational effort and, additionally, the weak increase in the LD's lower bound does not pay the effort.